honeycombio/terraform-aws-integrations/README.md

 Now you can run `terraform plan/apply` in sequence.

-For more configuration options, see [USAGE.md](https://github.com/honeycombio/terraform-aws-integrations/blob/main/USAGE.md).
+For more configuration options, refer to [USAGE.md](https://github.com/honeycombio/terraform-aws-integrations/blob/main/USAGE.md).

 ## Examples